From BR Bullpen

 Biographical Information

 First baseman Buddy Hassett, the Bronx Thrush, played seven years in the majors and never struck out more than twenty times in a season.
-As a rookie with the Brooklyn Dodgers in 1936, he set a record by only striking out 17 times in 156 games, and he led the league for most games played.
+As a rookie with the Brooklyn Dodgers in 1936, he set a record by only striking out 17 times in 156 games, and he led the National League for most games played.
 He was also known for his defensive skills.

 Away from the diamond, Hassett was a singer who regularly performed a vaudeville routine.
 He also served on an aircraft carrier for the U.S. Navy in World War II.
 He died of cancer at age 85.